mangel0111/movies-app/log.md

 - Since this is a new app I decided to upgrade all packages to their latest version and enable strict mode

+- Wrote basic tests for all components and got into a lot of problems trying to not break the best practice rules highlighted by the linter.
+    Could not get arround the not use render inside act because the solution triggered another warning, so in the end decided to leave it since it was shown in an example in the react docs so it should not be that bad

+- I just finished the sell component and im now im not sure not having used redux was a clever option, this component has many state values and has to read the studios from the App component.
+Will definitely improve this at least using the context

+- Im also not very confortable with how the Alert component turned out.